 1. Manufacturer must have full confidence in safety and quality of plasma raw material through adequate contractual arrangements with plasma supplier.
-The plasma supplier should be licensed by the relevant national regulatory authority.
-The manufacturer must specify the measures used to ensure that donors are selected on the basis of low risk for the transmission of blood-borne viruses, including questionnaires that identify high-risk behaviour, exclusion of collecting sites from high-risk areas such as prisons, and attempting to build up a base of repeat and accredited donors.
+The plasma supplier should be licensed by the relevant NRA.
+The manufacturer must specify the measures used to ensure that donors are selected on the basis of low risk for the transmission of blood-borne viruses, including questionnaires that identify high-risk behavior, exclusion of collecting sites from high-risk areas such as prisons, and attempting to build up a base of repeat and accredited donors.
 While plasma inventory hold and repeated donor qualification are viewed as very desirable features, they are not always possible, particularly when the plasma is recovered from whole blood donations.
-The manufacturer's confidence can best be acquired by performing audits of the collection centres based on these and other features of good manufacturing practices.
-These audits should be performed by the manufacturer, although references to audits performed by a national regulatory authority are satisfactory, as long as they occur within the period of contract between the supplier and the manufacturer.
+The manufacturer's confidence can best be acquired by performing audits of the collection centers based on these and other features of GMPs.
+These audits should be performed by the manufacturer, although references to audits performed by a NRA are satisfactory, as long as they occur within the period of contract between the supplier and the manufacturer.

-Under no circumstances should national regulatory authorities accept product where the source of the law material is unknown and unspecified, even if the manufacturer claims that the blood has been tested or the product is viral inactivated.
+Under no circumstances should NRAs accept product where the source of the raw material is unknown and unspecified, even if the manufacturer claims that the blood has been tested or the product is viral inactivated.
 In this regard, the use of uncharacterized plasma from the "spot" market is not recommended.